 The Economic Impact

-The Berlin Wall had far-reaching economic consequences for both East and West Germany.
-To prevent its citizens from escaping, East Germany established strict border controls and isolationist policies.
-This hindered economic growth and innovation within the country.
+The Berlin Wall had a far reaching economic effect on East and West Germany.
+This made East Germany take strict border controls and isolationist policies so that the citizens will not escape.
+Such an impediment to economic growth and innovation within the country.

 Day-to-Day Maintenance Costs